GaurPratap007/Youtube-Video-Summarizer/README.md

-Here’s a template for a README file for your YouTube video summarization program:

----

 # YouTube Video Summarizer

 This Python program automates the process of summarizing YouTube videos.
 Given a YouTube video URL, it extracts the video ID, retrieves the video transcript using the YouTube Transcript API, and generates a concise summary using Google’s Gemini API.